hackcoderr/hackcoderr/README.md

 a similar way over a local area network.
 Short messages are typically transmitted between two parties, when each user chooses to complete a thought and select "send".
 Some IM applications can use push technology to provide real-time text, which transmits messages character by character, as they are composed.
 More advanced instant messaging can add file transfer, clickable hyperlinks, Voice over IP, or video chat.

-Non-IM types of chat include multicast transmission, usually referred to as "chat rooms", where participants might be anonymous or might be previously known to each other (for example collaborators on a project that is using chat to facilitate communication).
-Instant messaging systems tend to facilitate connections between specified known users (often using a contact list also known as a "buddy list" or "friend list").
-Depending on the IM protocol, the technical architecture can be peer-to-peer (direct point-to-point transmission) or client-server (an Instant message service center retransmits messages from the sender to the communication device
+Non-IM types of chat include multicast transmission, usually referred to as "chat rooms", where participants might be anonymous or might be previously known to

 ##